Unsecured Small Business Loans

-An unsecured loan is not secured on any asset for a Limited Company or personal assets such as a house if you're operating a business as a sole trader.
+An unsecured loan is not secured on any asset for a limited company or personal assets such as a house if you're operating a business as a sole trader.

 The nature of this arrangement means if the person taking the loan defaults, then no assets are taken in payment of the loan, although the person is personally liable for making any repayments.

-Almost all new businesses need working capital or cash flow in the first few months or first year of operating.
+Almost all new businesses need working capital or cash flow in the first few months or first year of operation.
 These types of loans cover the start-up costs of purchasing new stock, machinery or other assets to kick-start the business in the early stages.

 Some businesses rely on this type of short-term lending exclusively to operate on a daily basis, but most new businesses should pay off all loans after two years or so.

-- Purchasing stock for working capital.
+- Purchase stock for working capital.